catarak/catarak.github.io/source/_posts/2014-10-26-metaprogramming.markdown

 categories: [Flatiron School, Ruby, Metaprogramming]
 ---

 Coming from a background in compiled languages, the idea of metaprogramming is fascinating to me.
 In the world of C, writting and running programs are distinct actions.
 At runtime, a program cannot be altered.
 However, in Ruby, the actual code can be modified while it is executing.
-To those who only know Ruby or similar interpreted languages, it may not seem like a big deal, but to me, I'm freaking out a little bit.
-I went to a hackthon once in which a guy wrote a self-modifying program and Python, and I thought it was black magic, but I didn't realize it was just a gift that comes with the language, and you didn't have to do any serious hacking to dynamically alter the code.
+To those who only know Ruby or similar interpreted languages, it may not seem like a big deal, but to me, it's the coolect thing ever.
+At a hackathon I went to once a guy wrote a self-modifying program in Python, and I thought it was black magic.
+I didn't realize it was just a gift that comes with the language, and you didn't have to do any serious hacking to dynamically alter the code.

 Let's just look at eval.
 Maybe this isn't so exciting: